pythonanywhere/help_pages/articles/SaveAndRunPythonVersion.md

 **NB** the hashbang has to be the very first line in the file.

-You could also use `/usr/bin/python2.7`, but the `/usr/bin/env python2.7` formulation makes the hashbang compatible with virtualenvs, which are a more advanced python feature (but one most people end up using sooner or later).
+You could also use `/usr/bin/python2.7`, but the `/usr/bin/env python2.7`
+formulation makes the hashbang compatible with virtualenvs.

+## Save & Run with virtualenvs
+At some point, you may want to run a Python file that requires specific packages that you have installed into a virtualenv.
+In order to do this, you can also use a shebang like above, except that the path you specify will be the path to the python executable in your virtualenv.
+Like this:

+Assuming your vitualenv directory is `/home/me/.virtualenvs/my-venv`, you would use a shebang of:

+    :::bash
+    #!/home/me/.virtualenvs/my-venev/bin/python